 The last syllable bounced off the tiled walls and faded away.
 I held my breath, ears primed for any sound but that of the blood rushing through my veins.

-I so hoped to hear my mother’s voice again, even if it was just to yell at me!
+I so hoped to hear my mother’s voice again, even if it was just to yell at me.

 My hip hit the edge of the sink as I stumbled backwards.
 In the moonlight, I saw the door handle jiggle once.
 Very slowly, it arched down and at click of the releasing lock, the door opened.

 I tried to swallow, but couldn’t.
-My throat was too tight.

 There, outlined against the lightless shadows of the landing, stood a young boy.
 His pale face was gaunt, and his pyjamas sagged on his stick-thin limbs.
 With sunken eyes marred by dark circles, he glared at me from the threshold.